-The Company is committed to remunerating people to behave in a manner that aligns incentives with prudent risk-taking.
-The Company's incentive compensation framework is therefore included in the Company's approach to risk management and supported by Board oversight.
-The Group Chief Risk Officer reviews the planned compensation framework to ensure incentives are aligned with appropriate risk taking.
+Fortitude Re participates in annual compensation surveys designed to review job specific and regionally relevant compensation practices and standards to ensure Fortitude Re's compensation packages are competitive with industry and market standards.
+Fortitude Re is committed to providing fair and equitable compensation opportunities in alignment with our pay for performance culture.
+Fortitude Re is committed to incentivizing employees to perform responsibilities in a manner that aligns incentives with our risk management framework.
+Fortitude Re's incentive compensation framework is therefore included in the Company's approach to risk management and supported by Board oversight.
 The Compensation Committee assists the Board in its oversight of the compensation and benefits programs.